For local officials:

 ERIT - The Environmental Resilience Institute Toolkit

 ERIT is an interactive online resource center designed to help local government leaders effectively deliver services to their communities even as the climate changes.
 With a growing emphasis on Midwestern communities, ERIT offers tools to see how peers are adapting to current environmental challenges, case studies to replicate their successes, and lists of funding opportunities, specific adapation strategies and more.

 Indiana Sustainability Development Program

-Through the support of the McKinney Family Foundation, the IU Office of Sustainability places IU graduate and undergraduate students with Indiana municipalities, businesses and nonprofits to help them work on sustainability projects through the Indiana Sustainability Development Program.
+Through the support of the McKinney Family Foundation, Sustain IU places IU graduate and undergraduate students with Indiana local governments, businesses and nonprofits to help them work on resilience and sustainability projects through the Indiana Sustainability Development Program.
 Student "externs" receive a stipend to work 40 hours per week for 10 weeks during the summer.
 Extern host applications are typically due in December for the following summer's placements.
 Some funding is available to host students.

 The Prepared for Environmental Change Webinar Series provides cost-free trainings for local government officials and staff on topics that support leaders as they prepare their communities for higher than average temperatures year-round, increased precipitation during spring and winter months and all of the impacts that occur as a result.
 Topics are selected for an Indiana audience, but webinar content is often relevant to a broader, Midwestern audience.
 Recordings are available for past webinars.